 It was Khosla who visualized the amalgamation of Fiber optics and internet that has made the communication cheaper and faster.

 In 1981, he co-founded Daisy Systems Inc., a computer-aided design software for electrical engineers, with Dave Stamm and Harvey Jones.
 Soon, he became irksome by designing the hardware and quit the venture.

 Sun Microsystems was subsequently, acquired by Oracle Corporation (NASDAQ: ORCL) for $7.4 billion in 2010.
-Vinod also established Khosla ventures in 2004 which, revolutionized the industries with its path-breaking work and strategies.
+Vinod also established Khosla Ventures in 2004 which, revolutionised the industries with its path-breaking work and strategies.

 Born to an Indian Army officer, Khosla was fascinated with technology from an early age and was enthralled with the development of Intel Corporation (NASDAQ: INTC).
 This enchantment with Intel developed a firm likeness for the company.

 Ironically, he was the man who changed the course of microprocessing industry.
 Vinod challenged Intel’s monopoly by establishing AMD (NASDAQ: AMD) (the microprocessor that significantly challenged Intel’s microprocessors).